Exploring Practice Areas and Practice Settings

 Government Contracts

-Join the Career Center’s Government Contract Listserv by emailing [email protected].
+Join the Career Development Office’s Government Contract Listserv by emailing [email protected].
 This service is available to GW Law Students and Alumni only.

 Health Law